Written by Barney Norris. Directed by Alice Hamilton.

 Critics Circle and Offwestend Award-winning playwright and novelist Barney Norris has been heralded as ‘one of our most exciting young writers’ (Times), ‘a rare and precious talent’ (Evening Standard), ‘a writer of grace and luminosity’ (Stage) who is ‘fast turning into the quiet voice of Britain’ (British Theatre Guide).

-A moving new play from acclaimed touring theatre company Up In Arms in co-production with the Bush Theatre and Farnham Maltings, supported by Arts Council England.
+A moving new play from acclaimed touring theatre company Up In Arms in co-production with Farnham Maltings and the Bush Theatre.
+Supported by Arts Council England, with development seeded by house.

 Tessa Peake-Jones plays Carol.
 She is most well-known for playing Raquel in the television series Only Fools and Horses.
 She returns to the Bush Theatre where she previously appeared in Crossing the Equator.
 She stars as Mrs Maguire in ITV’s Grantchester, and has had a long and varied career including: Unforgotten (ITV), Marchlands (ITV), Doctor Who (BBC) and Legacy (BBC).
 Her recent stage credits include: Beacons (Park Theatre), Home (Arcola), Brimstone and Treacle (Arcola), The Five Wives of Maurice Pinder (National Theatre), The Park (Pit Theatre/RSC), Hamlet, A Comedy of Errors (RSC).